Goodfellas: Music From the Motion Picture: #539 of best 1,000 albums ever!

 So why is the Goodfellas soundtrack on this best 1,000 albums ever thing?

-As far back as I can remember, I always wanted to write about the Goodfellas soundtrack for the best 1,000 albums project!
+As far back as I can remember, I always wanted to write about the Goodfellas soundtrack for the best 1,000 albums ever project.

 As far back as I can remember, I always wanted to be a gangster.

-Trust me, I could go on (and on and on… as my wife would be happy to relay) about Goodfellas the movie, but we’re here to talk about Goodfellas the music from the motion picture.
+I could go on (and on and on… as my wife would be happy to relay) about Goodfellas the movie, but we’re here to talk about Goodfellas the music and soundtrack.

-Of these, arguably the two most notable are “Jump Into the Fire” by Harry Nilsson (oh, those choppers ain’t a coincidence, Henry and Karen) and Sid Vicious’ gloriously raucous punk rock cover of Frank Sinatra’s “My Way,” which plays as a shocking and cheekily defiant final note as the credits roll.
+Two of the more notable songs used in the movie are “Jump Into the Fire” by Harry Nilsson (oh, those choppers ain’t a coincidence, Henry and Karen) and Sid Vicious’ gloriously raucous punk rock cover of Frank Sinatra’s “My Way,” which plays as a shocking and cheekily defiant final note as the credits roll.

-Scorsese is also well known for including The Rolling Stones in his movies, and he lives up to his reputation big time with Goodfellas, inserting three Stones tracks into the film, including “Monkey Man” and “Gimme Shelter” off of Let It Bleed*.
+Scorsese is also well known for including The Rolling Stones in his movies, and he lives up to his reputation big time with Goodfellas, inserting three Stones tracks into the film, including “Monkey Man” and “Gimme Shelter” off Let It Bleed (#240 of best 1,000 albums ever).*

-* Songs which practically scream “1970s excess” and throw a spotlight on the mirage of the mob life portrayed in the first half of the film – a mirage that fades faster than the dirt off the shoes “Spit Shine Tommy” would attend to back in the day, using his trusty shine box.
+* These songs practically scream “1970s excess” and throw a spotlight on the mirage of the mob life portrayed in the first half of the film – a mirage that fades faster than the dirt off the shoes “Spit Shine Tommy” would attend to back in the day, using his trusty shine box.

-Okay, now we’re onto the official soundtrack itself!
-I’ll defer to what I wrote about Cream’s “Sunshine of Your Love,” from the entry for Disraeli Gears, with relation to its use in one of my most favorite moments in all of film history:
+Here’s what I wrote about Cream’s “Sunshine of Your Love,” from the best 1,00 albums ever piece on Disraeli Gears (#619), with relation to its use in one of my most favorite moments in all of film history:

 Jimmy’s sitting at the bar, smoking, and he’s thinking.
 He’s thinking hard.
 And it’s all in De Niro’s face, in his eyes.
 His crew had pulled off the Lufthansa heist, one of the biggest robberies in history.
 But maybe it was a little too big, see?
 Paranoia, greed, resentment start creeping in.
 Maybe it’s just easier to whack a bunch of guys and not have to worry about them talking.
 Ratting.
 After all, Jimmy’s not unaccustomed to knocking off a few guys if they turn into a problem, right?